Semi-supervised Inference: General Theory and Estimation of Means: Introduction

-where $\hat{\beta}_{(2)}$ is the $p$-dimensional least squares estimator for the regression slopes and $\mu=\E X$ is the population mean of $X$.
-This estimator is analyzed in detail in Section \ref{sec.ideal}.
 We then consider the more realistic setting where there are a finite number of unlabeled samples, i.e., $m < \infty$.
 Here one has only partial information about $P_X$.
 We call this case {\bf ordinary semi-supervised inference}.
 In this setting, we propose to estimate $\theta$ by

 where $\hat{\mu}$ denotes the sample average of both the labeled and unlabeled $X$'s.
 The detailed analysis of this estimator is given in Section \ref{sec.ordinary}.